ITC-350-DB-Project/Final-Project/README.md

 ```

 ## Endpoints:
-CREATE: `/api/apt`: creates a new APT with data provided.
+CREATE (POST): `/api/apt`: creates a new APT with data provided.
 Required fields: aptNation, aptDesc, aptFirstSeen, aptName

-CREATE: `/api/admin`: creates a new Admin with data provided
+CREATE (POST): `/api/admin`: creates a new Admin with data provided.
+Required fields: username, fname, lname, password (In plaintext.
+It's hashed on the server)

 GET: `/api/apt`: lists all APTs from the database